usds/website-staging/_projects/0008__medicaid.md

 title: "Cutting red tape for Americans renewing their health coverage"
 agency: Health and Human Services | Centers for Medicaid and CHIP Services
 permalink: projects/medicaid
-project_url: URL or keep blank if not applicable

 # Impact statement (Edit this)
 impact_statement: